Category Archives: Electronics Tutorial

 Putting your electronics project in an enclosure

-Probably projects that are finished and put in an enclosure always catches an eye rather than PCB prototype with multiple wires showing up.
-Of course project that does its job is fine enough even without nice shell.
+Projects that are probably finished and put in an enclosure always catch an eye rather than a PCB prototype with multiple wires showing up.
+Of course, a project that does its job is fine enough even without a nice shell.
 But what if you don’t want your board to be exposed.
 Then put your project in a box.
-From this point you need to be an electronics engineer and designer in one.
-Probably everyone have their own way of putting projects in the boxes, but there are few tips that can save time and nerves.
+From this point, you need to be an electronics engineer and designer in one.
+Probably everyone has their own way of putting projects in the boxes, but few tips can save time and nerves.
+Let’s go through things to keep in mind while looking for boxes and planning necessary tasks: If you have buttons that need to be accessed through the case, find a shallow enclosure or tall controls.
+If there is a display you want to read but don’t enjoy a big hole in the lid, look for an enclosure with a clear top.
+If environmental conditions may be a factor, find an enclosure rated for the needs you expect your product to experience.
+Take a look at these IP ratings.
+Many manufacturers follow the IP rating system for describing enclosures.
+Maybe your project has lots of switches or external ports;…

 Continue reading